top of page

 This psychotherapy is particularly suited to:

-People diagnosed in adulthood who want to integrate this understanding into their sense of self.
+Late-diagnosed adults who want to understand themselves at a deeper level and integrate ADHD into their sense of self.

 This therapy is: